Who owns the publishing rights to my book when I publish through Wheatmark?

 Why should I publish with Wheatmark?

 Experience counts in publishing!
-Wheatmark published its first title in the year 2000.
+Wheatmark published its first title in the year 2000, so we have more than two decades of know-how under our belts.